Chapter 7, Title 11, United States Code: For individuals

 A Chapter 7 bankruptcy stays on an individual's credit report for ten years from the date of filing the Chapter 7 petition.
 This contrasts with a Chapter 13 bankruptcy, which stays on an individual's credit report for seven years from the date of filing the Chapter 13 petition.
 This may make credit less available or may make lending terms less favorable, although high debt can have the same effect.

-Another aspect to consider is whether the debtor can avoid a challenge by the United States Trustee to his or her Chapter 7 filing as abusive.
+Another aspect to consider is whether the debtor can avoid a challenge by the United States Trustee to their Chapter 7 filing as abusive.
 One factor in considering whether the U.S. Trustee can prevail in a challenge to the debtor's Chapter 7 filing is whether the debtor can otherwise afford to repay some or all of his debts out of disposable income in the five year time frame provided by Chapter 13.
 If so, then the U.S. Trustee may succeed in preventing the debtor from receiving a discharge under Chapter 7, effectively forcing the debtor into Chapter 13.

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 made changes to the U.S. Bankruptcy Code that include, along with many other reforms, language imposing a means test for Chapter 7 cases.

 Creditworthiness and the likelihood of receiving a Chapter 7 discharge are some of the issues to be considered in determining whether to file bankruptcy.
 The effect of bankruptcy on creditworthiness in many cases might not be significant, because by the time many debtors are ready to file for bankruptcy, their credit score is already extremely low.
 Also, new credit extended post-petition is not covered by the discharge, so creditors may offer new credit to the newly-bankrupt.